-When facing the wind and rainy seasons, you may sigh, why does my roof only leaks sometimes?.
+When facing the wind and rainy seasons, you may sigh, why does my roof only leak sometimes?
 Well, there are several answers to such a question.
 Thus, if you want to know them, perhaps the information below can be helpful to you.
-It is because of those that comprise some brief explanations of why your roof can have leakage.
+It is because of those that comprise some brief explanations of why your roof can have intermittent roof leaks.

 Why Is My Roof Leaking?